tajmone/sublime-alan-if/README.md

 + [`Alan Transcript.sublime-syntax`][Alan Transcript]
 + [`Alan Transcript.sublime-settings`][Alan Transcript Settings]

-This package also defines an __Alan Transcript__ syntax associated to the "`*.a3log`" file extension.
-While transcripts generated with the Alan interpreters usually have the "`.log`" file extensions, I've opted to associate this syntax to the  "`*.a3log`" extension because "`.log`" is used in so many different contexts that it didn't seem appropriate to enforce special settings on it.
-The  "`*.a3log`" extensions seemed a good compromise since it blends the "`.a3`" suffix (commonly used by Alan) with "`log`", so it should be an intuitive compromise.
+This package also defines an __Alan Transcript__ syntax associated to the `*.a3t`/`*.a3log` file extensions.
+While transcripts generated with the Alan interpreters used to have the `.log` file extension, now Alan as officially adopted the `.a3t` extension because `.log` is already being used in so many different contexts that it doesn't allow to enforce special editor settings on it.

 The syntax also syntax highlights the player input lines, capturing the prompt (assuming it's always "`>`"), strings and comments.
 The output text from the adventure is not highlighted, as the scope of this syntax is to provide easy color separation between player commands and game output text.